vidhanbhonsle/demo-app-Telnyx/README.md

         takeAction(payload)
     return 'success', 200
     ```
-    > In the above code, you will notice that a new method is defined `takeAction` that takes `payload` as a parameter.
+    > In the above code, you will notice that a new method is defined `takeAction` that takes `payload` as an argument.
 This method is where Flask app is responding to the incoming messages.
       ``` python
     def takeAction(payload):
         incomingText    = payload['text']